hanshasselberg/testlog/README.md

 ## Features

-Errors are written to STDERR and it supports a flag for `-ent`.
+Errors are written to STDERR and it supports providing flags with `-flags`.